 - Finally click I’m happy, Import Now! to complete the process

 In Zapier you create ‘zaps’ which when triggered in one app, action something in another.
-This allows you to create a zap with a Google Sheet which creates a new Opportunity or Case in Capsule when a new row is added to your Google Sheet.
-Once the zap template is created it’s simply a case of copying the data you have for your Opportunities or Cases in the CSV file to the Google Sheet and the zap will take care of the rest.
+This allows you to create a zap with a Google Sheet which creates a new Opportunity or Project in Capsule when a new row is added to your Google Sheet.
+Once the zap template is created it’s simply a case of copying the data you have for your Opportunities or Projects in the CSV file to the Google Sheet and the zap will take care of the rest.

 To import contacts from your phone’s contacts: